mighty-gerbils/gerbil-poo/doc/triezip.md

 replacing any series of consecutive `Branch`es where one arm is `Empty`.
-Then, `Empty` is forbidden anywhere but at the top, and the number of nodes in the tree remains proportional to the number of leaves, when, without this optimization, it would increase with the height of the tree, which grows logarithmically with the greatest index in the tree.
+Then, `Empty` is forbidden anywhere but at the top, and the number of nodes in the tree remains proportional to the number of leaves, when, without an optimization such as this one, it would increase with the height of the tree, which grows logarithmically with the greatest index in the tree.
 This optimization is largely orthogonal to the rest of this discussion, so I will simplify it away in most of this write-up.